-We were incredibly excited when the brilliant PMC Speakers asked us to create a state of the art demo home cinema room.
+We were incredibly excited when the brilliant PMC Speakers asked us to create a state-of-the-art demo home cinema room.

 The Professional Monitor Company (PMC) are an unrivalled UK manufacturer of the very finest quality loudspeakers.
 They are extensively used in the foremost recording, mastering, mixing and post-production studios across the globe.
 PMC speakers have been used in the homes and studios of the world's biggest and greatest stars, including Robbie Williams, Stevie Wonder, Tony Bennet and Prince.